Oversized or overweight permits allow particular trucks and trailers to carry more significant weight than their standard counterparts.

 Permit service providers also use their in-depth knowledge of each state's criteria for permissions to obtain the oversized permits their clients require.

-Before Applying for a Permit
+Before Applying for It

-- The scheduled date for shipment
+- The scheduled date

 - Beginning and end points for the route